antzm/codejs/README.md

 e.t.c.

 *Note that the option to embed a YouTube video depends solely on the YouTube channel owner, who may enable or disable this option*

+The repository also includes information and code on how to organize your local MP4 videos, and more specifically information about:

+* How to group your video filenames into JavaScript arrays for easy playback
+* How to easily create those JavaScipt arrays using your video filenames
+* Either organize the video playback in a specific order or in a random order